evanrmjones/phillies_questionaire/README.md

 # phillies_questionaire

 a.
 To improve this code, I would simplify the function down to one loop.
 The second loop in this function is not necessary.
 I would keep the first part of the function the same, creating a new string and adding all the characters of the string into the new string.
 Then, instead I would simply check if the input string is the same as the new string we created.
 If it is true, return True; else, return False.
 This will decrease the time complexity of the function from O(N^2) to O(N) and make the function more efficient on larger strings.
-The old function and the new function can be found in the document in folder named Question a.
+The old function and the new function can be found in the document named palindrome.py in the folder named Question a.